mooreryan/TenderIsTheByte/collections/_posts/2021-05-07-computational-lab-notebooks.md

 leading to a messy lab notebook that you need to come back to later and reorganize.

-In other words, you've got to manually track a lot of information, and it can be quite a challenge to keep it all straight!
+In other words, you need to manually track a lot of information, and it can be quite a challenge to keep track of everything!

 ## Provenance tracking